chaosparrot/parrot.py/docs/TUTORIAL_MODE.md

 [View the pyautogui documentation and possible keyboard keys here](https://pyautogui.readthedocs.io/en/latest/keyboard.html) You can also look in the lib/input_manager file for examples on how pyautogui is used.

+If the keycodes aren't being registered in the program you are trying to control, they might be using DirectX keycode captures.
+To switch to DirectX keycodes, add use_direct_keys = True just below the classname.
+That might resolve the problem

 Detection strategies ( uses mode_tutorial_c.py and mode_tutorial_d.py )
 ----